Position:

 Soil type:

 The optimal soil pH level for growing lemons and many other plants is 5.5 to 6.5.
-If the soil is too alkaline with a pH level of 7.0 or higher, then the iron in the soil becomes inaccessible to the lemon tree, leading to iron deficiency.
+If the soil is too alkaline, with a pH of 7.0 or higher, the iron in the soil becomes inaccessible to the lemon tree, leading to iron deficiency.
+Add 1-2 bags of acid compost to your soil before planting.

 Watering:

 Citrus trees need soil that is moist but not wet.
-The best method to water citrus trees is by watering deeply and infrequently.
-Water when the upper five cms of soil is dry.
-Test by pressing a finger into the soil down to the second knuckle and seeing if the soil feels dry or moist.
+The best method for watering citrus trees is to water deeply and infrequently.
+Water when the top 5 cm of soil is dry.
+Test by pressing a finger into the soil to the second knuckle and feel whether it is dry or moist.

 Fertilising: